mahnoorakhtar9015/mahnoorakhtar9015/README.md

 # Hi there, I'm Mahnoor Akhtar 👋

 Welcome to my GitHub profile!
-I'm Associate Software Engineer, passionate about AI, Machine Learning, .
+I'm Associate Software Engineer, passionate about AI.

 ## About Me